Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

 Your healthcare provider will listen to your lungs.
-Tell him if you have other health conditions.
-Give him a complete list of all medicines you have taken recently.
+Tell him or her if you have other health conditions.
+Give your provider a complete list of all medicines you have taken recently.
 You may need any of the following:

 - Pulse oximetry measures the amount of oxygen in your blood.

-- A mucus sample is collected and tested for the germ that is causing your illness.
+- A mucus sample is collected and tested for the germ that is causing your pneumonia.
 It can help your healthcare provider choose the best medicine to treat the infection.